| Introduction 1. Comments of Other Intergovernmental

 security services were behind the calls, refused to consider

+the request.
 Amnesty International has repeatedly called for an immediate

 and impartial investigation into the possible "disappearances"